PlanTL-GOB-ES/AbreMES-X/README.md

 Remember that your corpora must be in Dublin Core format only.
 Learn more about Dublin Core in the following website: http://dublincore.org/

-The output DataBase is generated in the directory `resources/output`.
-Learn more about this directory structure here: https://github.com/PlanTL/AbreMES-DB.
+The output database is generated in the directory `resources/output`.
+Learn more about the structure of this directory here: https://github.com/PlanTL/AbreMES-DB.

 ## Examples